specify/web-asset-server/README.md

 Web Asset Server
 =========

-This is a sample attachment server implementation for Specify.
-This implementation is targetted at Ubuntu flavors, but will work with minor modifications on other Linux systems.
-It is not expected to work without extensive adaptation on Windows systems.
+This is the official attachment server implementation for Specify.
+It is designed for Ubuntu flavors but can work with minor modifications on other Linux systems.

 The Specify Collections Consortium is funded by its member institutions.
 The Consortium web site is: